mosovam/react-medical-view/README.md

 Practical part of my Bachelor thesis - Analysis of medical data using neural networks (OSU, Applied Informatics).

 Perform analysis of magnetic resonance images of the brain in browser by AI.
-Automatic segmentation of brain tumor and organs at risks (eyes, brainstem) in imported JPEG or DICOM images.
+Automatic segmentation of brain tumor and organs at risks (eyes, brainstem) in imported JPEG, JPG or PNG images.

 ## Prerequisites